RedisLabs/redislabs-docs/content/ri/features/memory-analysis.md

 ---
 layout: docs
 title:  Memory Analysis
-description: RDBTools Features - Memory Analysis Details
+description: RedisInsight Features - Memory Analysis Details
 date:  2018-06-14 03:49:29 +0530
 category: docs
 permalink: docs/features/memory-analysis/
 pageTitle: Memory Analysis
 ---
-RDBTools Memory analysis help you analyze your redis instance and helps in reducing memory usage and improving application performance.
+RedisInsight Memory analysis help you analyze your redis instance and helps in reducing memory usage and improving application performance.
 Analysis can be done in two ways:

-1. **online mode** - In this mode, RDBTools downloads a rdb file from your connected redis instance and analyzed it to create a temp file with all the keys and meta data required for analysis.
+1. **online mode** - In this mode, RedisInsight downloads a rdb file from your connected redis instance and analyzed it to create a temp file with all the keys and meta data required for analysis.
 In case, there is a master-slave connection, rdbtools downloads the dump from the slave instead of the master in order to avoid affecting the performance of the master.

-1. **offline mode** - In this mode, RDBTools analyzies your redis backup files.
+1. **offline mode** - In this mode, RedisInsight analyzies your redis backup files.
 These files can either be present i your system or on s1.
-RDBTools accepts a list of rdb files given to it and analyzes all the information required from these files instead of downloading it from your redis instance.
-In order to analyze backup files stored in s3, RDBTools should have ReadOnly permission to your s3 bucket where the files are stored.
+RedisInsight accepts a list of rdb files given to it and analyzes all the information required from these files instead of downloading it from your redis instance.
+In order to analyze backup files stored in s3, RedisInsight should have ReadOnly permission to your s3 bucket where the files are stored.

 ## Running Memory Analysis on an Instance